 Wiener Schnitzels are pan-fried and served with simple garnishes.
 But hey, what matters is that this fried combination of veal cutlets and breadcrumbs never disappoints.

-If you eat a Wiener Schnitzel in Austria or an Austrian restaurant, chances are you will receive the traditional lemon and parsley garnishes.
+If you eat a Wiener Schnitzel in Austria or at an Austrian-style restaurant, chances are you will receive the traditional lemon and parsley garnishes.
 Some places may also serve it with a salad, mashed potatoes, or even fried vegetables such as mushrooms.